didiwu/ceph/README.md

 # ceph

-Ceph RPMs built from RHCEPH for RHEL 7
+Ceph RPMs built from RHCEPH SRPMs for RHEL 7